 No matter how many preparations you take, you’ll still have to take some more precautions once the power actually goes out.
 National Grid Rhode Island suggests the following:

 - Disconnect: Unplug “sensitive appliances.”
-These include computer, televisions and microwaves.
+These include computers, televisions and microwaves.

 - Protect the food: Keep refrigerator and freezer doors shut.
-Food will stay fresh for six-nine hours in an unpowered refrigerator without spoiling.
+Food will stay fresh for 6 to 9 hours in an unpowered refrigerator without spoiling.
 Frozen foods will keep for around 24 hours.

 Over the past few years, generators have become more popular for homeowners.
 Let’s face it.
 Who likes to sit in the dark?
 But, when not used properly, a generator can become deadly.
-Here are a few tips from the United States Consumer Public Safety Commission:
+Here are a few tips from the U.S. Consumer Public Safety Commission:

 - Don’t: Use a generator inside of a home, garage or shed or leave the generator running near any doors, windows, and vents.